schmettow/New_Stats/docs/Classic_linear_models.md

        0         1         1         0
        0         1         0         1

 For your convenience, there also exists a an R formula to estimate an MAMM.
-This formula supresses the intercept and uses an interaction term without main effects (as will be explained in [IFX]).
+This formula supresses the intercept and uses an interaction term without main effects (as will be explained in \@ref(cmfm)).

 ```r